A City of Towers

 Why do this problem?

-explore shapes made up from cubes.
+systematically explore shapes made up from cubes.

 You could start with this story as an introduction to the problem.
 Alternatively you could simply talk through the problem as it is written.
-Ideally, it would be good to supply interlocking cubes or other cube bricks and $2$ cm squared paper or plain paper for recording.
+Ideally, it would be good to supply interlocking cubes or other cube bricks to represent the rooms and 2cm squared paper or plain paper for recording.
 It might help

 to begin the challenge all together before asking children to work in pairs on the problem so that they are able to talk through their ideas and compare their results with a partner.

 Some children may need help recording their models but do encourage them to record in whatever way they feel is useful.
 If necessary, you could demonstrate on the interactive whiteboard.
-If $2$ cm cubes have been used then they can lay their shape on the paper and see how it fits into the squares.
+If 2cm cubes have been used then they can lay their shape on the paper and see how it fits into the squares.
 Alternatively, children might just sketch their models on plain paper or, if you have enough

-enough cubes, they can keep each model.
+cubes, they can keep each model.

 In the plenary, as well as comparing results, it would be good to spend time talking about how the children approached the problem.
 Some children might have made the models, some might have been able to picture the houses and draw them without using cubes.
 It can be useful to discuss the advantages and disadvantages of each different method.
 Depending on the children's experience, you can

 also draw attention to those that have used a systematic way of finding all the houses.
 If most of the children have not developed a system, you could line up models in a particular order for all to see so that they notice the system themselves.
-This way, they may be able to spot any that
+This way, they may be able to spot any that are missing.

 Are all your houses different from each other?
+How do you know?

 How will you draw your houses?